Our Story

 Amplio was founded (as Literacy Bridge) by Cliff Schmidt, with the idea that those who are most impacted by global poverty are impeded by illiteracy.

 “We can’t wait for the 800 million illiterate adults to become literate.
-That’s why we take this two-pronged approach: improve literacy but also provide knowledge."
+That’s why we took a two-pronged approach—improve literacy and provide knowledge."